skrikl/ThankYouEthanBrown/readme.md

 18. Convert strings to numbers using `Number(); parseInt(); parseFloat();`.
 19. Convert  all JS objects to strings using `.toString();` method
 20. Convert all values to boolean using `!!` or `Boolean();`.
-21. There were no coding exercise in this chapter.
+21. There was no coding exercise in this chapter.

 ## Chapter4